-Members of Congress frequently go back to their home districts for what’s called “district work.”
+Members of Congress frequently go back to their home districts for what’s called “district work period.”
 This an opportunity for them to meet with their constituents and learn about their priorities and concerns.
-Meeting with a congressional office in your community is an effective way to engage with your legislator without the hassle traveling to D.C.
+Meeting with a congressional office in your community is an effective way to engage with your legislator without the hassle of traveling to D.C.
 This is your time to speak up for science.
 Your voice as a constituent is influential.

 It can seem a little intimidating to think about meeting with your member of Congress – How do you schedule a meeting?
 How will you craft your message?
 And does your voice really matter?
 Not to worry, our toolkit will help you prepare for a successful visit!
 For more information on meeting your member in the district, watch our District Visits Webinar.

 REQUESTING A MEETING:

 Members of Congress and their staff are incredibly busy, and in order to make time for constituents, they need to schedule appointments for visits.
 Here’s some tips:

 - Who Should I Contact?
 One of the easiest ways to get in touch with a congressional office is to simply call.
 Googling your members, or visiting Find My Representative, and the Senate Website will take you to their webpage, where you can find their nearest district office location and phone number.
 Call the office, and ask to set up a meeting with the member of Congress or their relevant staff regarding the issue area you’d like to discuss.
 You can also ask for the name of the staffer who works on the issue you are concerned about.
 Once you have their name, send them an e-mail at the standard House and Senate e-mail addresses.

 - House E-mail: email@example.com

 - Who Should I Meet With?
 More times than not, you will meet with the staffer who advises the member of Congress on a particular policy area.
 It’s important to note that staffers are the eyes and ears of the member, and they are irreplaceable in making sure your voice will be heard.
 Having said that, don’t be surprised if a member stops by in the middle of your meeting!